DLXPlugins/simple-comment-editing/readme.txt

 == Description ==

 Add useful comment editing with <a href="https://dlxplugins.com/plugins/comment-edit-lite/">Comment Edit Lite</a>.
 Allow your users to edit their comments for a period of time.
-Save your users some headaches and let them fix their typos while you take a backseat and relax.
+Save your users some headaches and let them fix their typos while you focus on your site.

 [youtube https://www.youtube.com/watch?v=bNCDdQbwA-s&rel=0]